-Deferred Revenue and Customer Deposits
+(f) Deferred Revenue and Customer Deposits

-Deferred revenue is recorded when cash payments are received in advance of future usage on non-cancellable contracts.
+Deferred revenue is recorded when cash payments are received in advance of future usage on non-cancelable contracts.
 Customer refundable prepayments are recorded as customer deposits.
-As of December 31, 2018, the Company recorded \$10.3 million and \$9.3 million as its deferred revenue and customer deposits, respectively.
-In the year ended December 31, 2018, the Company recognized \$10.5 million of revenue, that was included in the deferred revenue and customer deposits balance as of January 1, 2018.
+As of December 31, 2019 and 2018, the Company recorded \$26.4 million and \$23.0 million as its deferred revenue and customer deposits, respectively.
+During the years ended December 31, 2019 and 2018, the Company recognized \$18.7 million and \$10.6 million of revenue, respectively, that was included in the deferred revenue and customer deposits balance as of the end of the prior year.

-Deferred Sales Commissions
+(g) Deferred Sales Commissions

 The Company records an asset for the incremental costs of obtaining a contract with a customer, for example, sales commissions that are earned upon execution of contracts.
 The Company uses the portfolio of data method to determine the estimated period of benefit of capitalized commissions which is determined to be five years.
 Amortization expense related to these capitalized costs related to initial contracts, upsells and renewals, is recognized on a straight line basis over the estimated period of benefit of the capitalized commissions.

-Total net capitalized costs as of December 31, 2018 were \$9.4 million and are included in prepaid expenses and other current and long-term assets in the accompanying consolidated balance sheet.
-Amortization of these assets was \$1.4 million in the year ended December 31, 2018, and is included in sales and marketing expense in the accompanying consolidated statement of operations.
+Total net capitalized costs as of December 31, 2019 and 2018 were \$30.4 million and \$9.4 million, respectively, and are included in prepaid expenses and other current and long-term assets in the accompanying consolidated balance sheets.
+Amortization of these assets was \$4.5 million and \$1.4 million in the years ended December 31, 2019 and 2018, respectively, and is included in sales and marketing expense in the accompanying consolidated statements of operations.

-(f) Cost of Revenue
+(h) Cost of Revenue

 Cost of revenue consists primarily of costs of communications services purchased from network service providers.
-Cost of revenue also includes fees to support the Company's cloud infrastructure, personnel costs, such as salaries and stock-based compensation for the customer care and support services employees, and non-personnel costs, such as amortization of capitalized internal-use software development costs and amortization of acquired intangibles.
+Cost of revenue also includes fees to support the Company's cloud infrastructure, direct costs of personnel, such as salaries and stock-based compensation for the customer care and support services employees, and non-personnel costs, such as amortization of capitalized internal-use software development costs and amortization of acquired intangibles.

-(g) Research and Development Expenses
+(i) Research and Development Expense